wpswings/wallet-system-for-woocommerce/README.txt

 == Description ==

-**STREAMLINE AND SPEED-UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
-ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, VIEW WITHDRAWAL REQUESTS OF ALL WALLET USERS, AND DOWNLOAD USER WALLET TRANSACTION HISTORY.**
+**SLEEK AND SPEED-UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
+ADD OR REMOVE BALANCE IN BULK, SET TOP-UP SUBSCRIPTION, RESTRICT USERS, VIEW WALLET USERS' WITHDRAWAL REQUESTS, AND DOWNLOAD USER WALLET TRANSACTION HISTORY.**

 Wallet System for WooCommerce is a digital wallet plugin.
-It helps the merchant implement a digital wallet system on their WooCommerce store and allows customers to perform Digital payments using the wallet system.
-Customers can add money to their WooCommerce wallet through the available payment methods.
-And also, see the list of transactions made using the wallet money.
-The merchant can manage the customers’ wallets and change the wallet amount.
-The application of the Wallet for WooCommerce plugin will improve the overall user experience.
-It will speed up the checkout process as the customers will make transactions without entering their transaction details each time.
+It helps you implement a digital wallet system on their WooCommerce store and lets customers buy your products & services with swift digital payments.
+It is one of the fastest WordPress Payment plugins.

+Customers can add money to their WooCommerce wallet using the available payment methods on your store and see their wallet transactions list.
+The merchant can manage the customers’ e-wallets and change the wallet amount.

+The Wallet for WooCommerce plugin will significantly improve the payment & order processing speed.
+It shortens the average checkout duration as the customers can pay for items within seconds without entering their transaction details each time.
+In conclusion, wallet funds usage will better the overall user experience.

 The [**WooCommerce Wallet System**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process.
 It benefits both customers and the merchant.